Trading kicks off on Beijing Stock Exchange, 10 stocks surge | Business

 "It's significant as it will enhance the multi-layered capital market, improve financing system for SMEs and drive innovation and upgrade China's economy," Yi told a ceremony on Monday.
 The Beijing exchange complements existing bourses in Shanghai and Shenzhen that host companies with bigger market capitalizations.

 More than 4 million investors have opened accounts to trade on the Beijing Stock Exchange, which adopts a registration-based IPO mechanism - a system also embraced by Shenzhen's ChiNext and Shanghai's tech-focused STAR Market.
-CIRCUIT BREAKER
+Companies listed on the Beijing exchange, if qualified, can directly migrate to ChiNext, or STAR.

+CIRCUIT BREAKER At the end of trading on Monday, all the 10 newly-listed stocks registered hefty gains.
+But 59 of the 71 stocks that were transferred from the 'select tier' fell.

+"Capital is chasing the new stocks while existing shareholders on the 'select tier' are taking profit," said Zhou Yunnan, a veteran investor in the New Third Board.
 The first batch of companies listed on the bourse is mainly from sectors such as software, pharmaceutical, and high-end manufacturing.
-Buying was concentrated on the 10 stocks that were newly approved for listing.
-The listing for the other stocks was long expected, so had been largely priced in.

-Henan Tongxin Transmission Co, which makes automobile transmission devices, was the biggest gainer, surging 504% in morning trade, data from Oriental Securities shows.
-Nantong Great Electric Co Ltd nearly quadrupled, while Hebei Raisesun Information Technology Co gained 280%.
+Turnover on the Beijing exchange was 9.57 billion yuan ($ 1.5 billion) on the first trading day, just 1% of the combined daily turnover in Shanghai and Shenzhen.
+Henan Tongxin Transmission Co, which makes automobile transmission devices, led with a 494% gain, data from the Beijing Stock Exchange showed.

-The spikes triggered circuit breakers, resulting in temporary halts in the trading of the 10 stocks.
-The exchange imposes no limits on the maximum daily movement of these 10 stocks on their first day of trading, but moves will be capped at 30% in either direction afterward.
+Nantong Great Electric Co Ltd, HeBei Raisesun Information Technology Co, and Anhui Jingsai Technology Co more than tripled.
+The spikes triggered circuit breakers or temporary halts in the trading of the 10 stocks.

 Investors with assets worth at least 500,000 yuan ($78,347) in their stock account can apply to trade in the Beijing Stock Exchange - a threshold on par with Shanghai's STAR Market.
 More cash is expected to flow in.